PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 0.23.3.0 - 1 Feb, 2014 - Add Science Xfers and Bug fixes
+ - Added Science Transfers.
+Select source part & modulle, select target part & module, click xfer.
+ - Add config switch for Resource.TransferMode = None on resources in realism mode.
+ - Add config switch for locking Realism Mode.
+   1 = locked in the mode set by RealismMode in config.
+Displays Realism Mode in Settings Window.
+   0 = unlocked.
+Normal Radio button shows in Settings Window, and Setting can bee changed.
+ - Bug fix.
+Xfering a crew member frrom target to source would violate the capacity limitation of the part and cause lost kerbals.
+ - Bug fix. xfering crew would sometimes result in no portrait, or missing portrait.
+Added Update Portraits button.
+Thanks to ATG, for helping me characterize the issue.

 Version 0.23.3.0 - 27 Jan, 2014 - Add Crew Transfers and include Toolbar 1.4.4
  - Crew Transfers.
 Uses the same interface as resources.
 Crew is simply another resource on the ship.
  - Crew Roster.
 Manage Crew Attributes.
 Create Crew members, "Kill" Crew members.